haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 ## Upgrade to 12.0 (for binary installation)

 The following instruction is for binary package based installation.
-If you use Docker based installation, please see [*Updgrade Docker*](./upgrade_docker.md)
+If you use Docker based installation, please see [*Upgrade Docker*](./upgrade_docker.md)

 ### 1) Clean database tables before upgrade